ghiscoding/slickgrid-react/docs/column-functionalities/filters/custom-filter.md

 If you want to load the grid with certain default filter(s), you can use the following optional properties:
 - `searchTerms` (array of values)

-For example, setting a default value into an `input` element, you can simply get the search term with `columnDef.filter.searchTerms` and set the default value in jquery with `$(filterElm).val(this.searchTerms);`
+For example, setting a default value into an `input` element, you can simply get the search term with `columnDef.filter.searchTerms` and set the default value with `filterElm.value = this.searchTerms;`

 ### Collection
 If you want to pass a `collection` to your filter (for example, a multiple-select needs a select list of options), you can then use it in your custom filter through `columnDef.filter.collection`